cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/browser-isolation/index.md

 ## Isolate

-When an HTTP policy applies the Isolate action, the user's web browser is transparently served a HTML compatible remote browser client.
+When an HTTP policy applies the Isolate action, the user's web browser is transparently served an HTML compatible remote browser client.
 Isolation policies can be applied to requests that include `Accept: text/html*`.
 This allows Browser Isolation policies to co-exist with API traffic.

 If you'd like to isolate **all security threats**, you can set up a policy with the following configuration: